qig123/pdf_trans/mybook/Part I_ Foundations/Chapter 1_ Introduction.md

 dence between Figures 1.6 and 1.7 generally apparent.
 A few hints: esp, ebp, eax, ebx, and edi are registers (special storage locations, limited in number, that can be accessed very quickly). -8(%ebp) refers to the memory location 8 bytes before the location whose address is in register ebp; in this program, ebp serves as a base from which we can ﬁnd variables i and j.
 The argument to a subroutine call instruction is passed by pushing it onto a stack, for which esp is the top-of- stack pointer.
 The return value comes back in register eax.
 Arithmetic operations overwrite their second argument with the result of the operation.11 ■

+11 As noted in footnote 1, these are GNU assembler conventions; Microsoft and Intel assemblers specify arguments in the opposite order.

 Often a code generator will save the symbol table for later use by a symbolic debugger, by including it in a nonexecutable part of the target code.

 ## 1.6.4 Code Improvement